quaie/cissp/pages/mydoc/7_notes.md

 - type 1 --> installed on bare metal, next to hardware
 - type 2 --> installed as app on an OS

+**the 5 rules of evidence**
+- be authentic
+- be accurate
+- be complete
+- be convincing
+- be admissible

 {% include links.html %}